dkarthe/webjeda-blog/about.md

 **Whatsapp:** <a href="tel:+91 890 447 5972">+91 890 447 5972</a>

 Also I'm leaving a donate link here.
 I do not use any ads in my blog.
 I know how it feels to see ads in between an article.
+I like to keep things simple and minimal.
 If I have helped you in any way through my blog please consider donating 49 Rupees (which is not even a dollar) using the button below.

 <a href="https://www.instamojo.com/shimmys/donate-cb2f1/" rel="im-checkout" data-behaviour="link" data-style="light" data-text="Donate" data-token="758ed202aabf61f900ba74600773aa61"></a>
 <script async src="https://d2xwmjc4uy2hr5.cloudfront.net/im-embed/im-embed.min.js"></script>